raj713335/DianoGame/README.md

 # DianoGame
-Created a game taking inspiration from Goggle Chrome DianoGame using Processiong and Reinforcement Learning and Java.
+Created a game taking inspiration from Google Chrome DianoGame using Processiong and Reinforcement Learning and Java.

 <p align="center">